PatrykWojciechowski/save-o-tron-web-app/README.md

+Hi and welcome to my repository!

-This is web application for perfoming CRUD operations on database and it was built by me from scratch.
+This is my web application for perfoming CRUD operations on database.
-Application is developed in Spring framework and uses Hibernate as JPA implementation.
+Application is developed from scratch in Spring framework (full Java config and no XML) and uses Hibernate as JPA implementation.
 Application is secured by Spring Security and uses JSP to display stuff.

-**!
-Application is beeing constantly improved !**
+ - Application is beeing constantly improved!
-**!
-Application is going to be available for tests (hosted on AWS Elastic Beanstalk and RDS) !**
+ - Application is going to be available for tests soon!(hosted on AWS Elastic Beanstalk and RDS)